 The pop-up lab, staffed by volunteers from the Innovative Genomics Institute (IGI), quickly increased its capacity to hundreds of tests per day after its April 6 opening, allowing it to respond to multiple requests from communities outside UC Berkeley.
 Since then, the lab has tested firefighters exposed to suspected COVID-19 patients and nursing home residents potentially exposed to the illness.
 It also has screened asymptomatic UC Berkeley police officers and health center staff, city of Berkeley firefighters and staff at East Bay health clinics.
 In addition to testing UC Berkeley students, faculty and staff, the lab is focusing on vulnerable populations and front-line responders who daily put themselves at risk of infection.

 “We’re serving economically disadvantaged communities and our public servants to ensure we positively impact our entire society,” said Fyodor Urnov, a UC Berkeley Professor of Molecular and Cell Biology who leads IGI’s diagnostic lab as the institute’s Scientific Director for Technology and Translation.
 “This is who we are.”

-The IGI is a research collaboration between UC Berkeley and UC San Francisco to advance CRISPR-based gene manipulation involving tools such as CRISPR-Cas9, which IGI executive director Jennifer Doudna first turned into a revolutionary biomedical technique eight years ago.
+The IGI is a research collaboration between UC Berkeley and UC San Francisco to advance CRISPR-based gene manipulation involving tools such as CRISPR-Cas9, which IGI founder Jennifer Doudna first turned into a revolutionary biomedical technique eight years ago.